Polymer/polymer-bundler/README.md

 - `-v`|`--version`: Print version number
 - `-r`|`--root`: The root of the package/project being bundled.
 Defaults to the current working folder.
 - `--exclude <path>`: Exclude a subpath from root.
 Use multiple times to exclude multiple paths.
 Tags (imports/scripts/etc) that reference an excluded path are left in-place, meaning the resources are not inlined. ex: `--exclude=elements/x-foo.html --exclude=elements/x-bar.html`
-- `--inline-scripts`: Inline external scripts.
+- `--inline-scripts`: External scripts will only be inlined if this flag is provided.
-- `--inline-css`: Inline external stylesheets.
+- `--inline-css`: External stylesheets will only be inlined if this flag is provided.
 - `--manifest-out <path>`: If specified, the bundle manifest will be written out to `<path>`.
 - `--redirect <prefix>|<path>`: Routes URLs with arbitrary `<prefix>`, possibly including a protocol, hostname, and/or path prefix to a `<path>` on local filesystem.
 For example `--redirect "myapp://|src"` would route `myapp://main/home.html` to `./src/main/home.html`.
 Multiple redirects may be specified; the earliest ones have the highest priority.
 - `--shell`: Uses a bundling strategy which puts inlines shared dependencies into a specified html app "shell".